SunderRaman/Bihar-2025-Election-Analytics/README.md

+### ⚖️ Legal & Ethical Use

+This project uses publicly available election data from the Election Commission of India.
+All data collection is rate-limited (2–5 seconds per request), processed in small batches (≤ 40 pages at a time), and includes intentional breaks between batches.
+The project is intended strictly for research, educational, and analytical purposes.

+No attempt is made to bypass security controls, overload servers, or access non-public or restricted data.

 # Bihar-2025-Election-Analytics
 This project performs a comprehensive, constituency-level analysis of the Bihar Assembly Elections 2025, covering:
 ✔ Automated data extraction